theupdateframework/pep-maximum-security-model/README.rst

 Cryptographic Signature Scheme: Ed25519
 ---------------------------------------

-The package manager shipped with CPython (pip) MUST work on non-CPython interpreters and cannot have dependencies that have to be compiled (i.e., the PyPI+TUF integration MUST NOT require compilation of C extensions in order to verify cryptographic signatures).
-Verification of signatures MUST be done in Python, and verifying RSA signatures in pure-Python may be impractical due to speed.
+The package manager (pip) shipped with CPython MUST work on non-CPython interpreters and cannot have dependencies that have to be compiled (i.e., the PyPI+TUF integration MUST NOT require compilation of C extensions in order to verify cryptographic signatures).
+Verification of signatures MUST be done in Python, and verifying RSA [11] signatures in pure-Python may be impractical due to speed.
 Therefore, PyPI MAY use the `Ed25519`__ signature scheme.

 __ http://ed25519.cr.yp.to/

-Ed25519 is a public-key signature system that uses small cryptographic signatures and keys.
-A `pure-Python implementation` of the Ed25519 signature scheme is available.
+Ed25519 [13]_ is a public-key signature system that uses small cryptographic signatures and keys.
+A `pure-Python implementation`__ of the Ed25519 signature scheme is available.
 Verification of Ed25519 signatures is fast, even when performed in Python.